jakeyjakeyy/dfchronicles-dev/README.md

 - ### **frontend**

+  - #### Browser

     - **browser**

-    Holds files for the Browser app, a div that displays most information on the web application.
+      Parent folder for the Browser app, a div that displays most information on the web application.

       - **browser.css & browser.js**

         Style and function of the main browser div to display apps inside.

       - **listitem.css & listitem.js**

         Reusable app to display various information on a card.

       - **rating.js**

         Simple app to handle user rating of a generation.

       - **viewgen.css & viewgen.js**

         App to display a generation's information including comments, ratings, and more.

       - **upload/upload.css and browser/upload/uploadxmlform.js**

         Style and function of the upload form for users to upload their game files to the web application.

       - **userpage/userpage.css & browser/userpage/userpage.js**

         Style and function for displaying a user's page and relevant information.

       - **userpage/card.css & browser/userpage/card.js**

         Cards for the user page for selecting categories (favorites, comments, generations).

       - **world/world.css & world/world.js**

         Parent div element for displaying events from a world's event data that has been uploaded.

       - **world/category.js**

         Displays relevant categories for selecting a generation.

       - **world/object.js**

         Displays information about the state of data collection and generation when an event object has been selected.

       - **worlds/worlds.css & worlds/worlds.js**

         Displays user's worlds based on uploaded files.

+    - **navbar**
+      Parent folder for the navbar app.

+      - **login.js & register.js**

+        Handle login and registration of users

+      - **loginform.css & loginform.js**

+        Creates a popup overlay for user login and registration.

+      - **navbar.css & navbar.js**

+        Main element and functionality of the navbar app.
+This changes what is displayed in the Browser app.

 ## Running the web app